 I have the honour to address the Sixth Committee on behalf of the five Nordic countries: Denmark, Finland, Iceland, Norway and Sweden.

-The role and importance of the International Committee of the Red Cross must be emphasised.
-We express our deep appreciation for the work carried out by the ICRC and for its efforts towards dissemination of international humanitarian law, training given on the subject and protection of persons in relation to armed conflict.
+We would like to underline the role and importance of the International Committee of the Red Cross.
+We express our deep appreciation for the work carried out by the ICRC and for its ongoing efforts towards dissemination of international humanitarian law, training given on the subject and protection of persons in relation to armed conflict.